sledorze/morphic-ts/README.md

 ## /!\ New Release /!\

 Lastest release introduces Env inference for Config.
-It is a breaking release with some easy-to-adapt, mostly syntactic, breaking changes (fine pre 1.0.0):
+It is a breaking release with some easy-to-adapt, mostly syntactic, changes (fine pre 1.0.0):

 ### (new) Config Environment